Hiring quality talent online is the new norm. This is especially so for businesses in need of brilliant content creators.

 Just make sure you deliver quality content worth the rate you state.
 They now have better editors that make work easier for writers as well.

-Content buyers can get Full Rights licensed articles they can edit and claim with ease.
+Content buyers can get Full Rights to licensed articles they can edit and claim with ease.

 Alternatives To Constant Content

-The following are alternative online platforms where you can earn money for selling content:
+The following are alternative online platforms where you can earn money by selling content:

 - Crowd Content – a first choice.

 - Content-Gather – very hostile to recycled articles but legit.